Bennyva/ReactJSAssignment/README.md

 Name: ...
 Benjamin Vanarragon ...

 ## Overview.
 ......
-This app is designed to be a productivity application where users can store their To-do's and lists of tasks that need to be completed.
-They are able to add a time for which the task must be completed and then they are able to check them off.
-Users are also able to edit current tasks if they need to change the time or description.
-Users can also delete tasks if they don't want that task appearing anymore on their tasklist for whatever reason.  ........
+This app is designed to be a productivity application where users can store their Excercises and work-outs.
+They are able to add a number of reps and sets for which excercise they did and some additional notes.
+Users can edit their work-outs as well.Users can also delete a work-out if they don't want that excercise appearing anymore on their dashboard for whatever reason.
+Users can search a database of excercises in the application, sort by text, or by muscle-group.
+They can click an item for further information on how to perform the excercise.  ........

  . . . . .
 List of user features  . . . .

- + Add a Task
+ + Add an Excercise
- + Edit a Task
+ + Edit an Excercise
- + Complete a Task
- + Delete a Task
+ + Delete an Excercise
- + Search Tasks
+ + Search an Excercise
+ + Sort an Excercise
+ + Expand an Excercise for more detail

 ## Installation requirements.
 . . . .
 List of software used to develop the app . . . . . . .
 + ReactJS v15.3.0
 + Bootstrap 3
 + create-react-app tool
++ Node JS v6.0.0

 . . . . . . npm install + npm start